koushik2k3/face_recog-spiderman-mask/README.md

-# face_recog-doggyfilter
+# face_recog-spiderman-mask
-Using haarcascade to detect face and mask the face with a doggy filter.
+Using haarcascade to detect face and mask the face with a spiderman mask.